-How to Make Payment Policies for Childcare
+How to Make Payment Policies for Home Daycare

 You and everyone you are serving in your business needs to have a good idea of what to expect from the business relationship.
 You as the provider are in charge of this business and you are the one who can make it a success or a failure.

 If you give people discounts because you feel sorry for them and then you can’t pay your bills, who are you helping?
-That’s not good for that family because you as a stressed-out provider who can’t pay her bills, are not going to be giving your best in care for their children.
+That’s not good for that family because you as a stressed-out provider who can’t pay her bills are not going to be giving your best in care for their children.
 Payment policies for your childcare will help with this tremendously.

 Guess what else?
 You WILL end up resenting them.
 You’ll see them with a new tattoo or on Facebook at the zoo or a concert and you’ll be saying, I can’t afford a concert because I didn’t get my full pay from them and then just look at them living it up!
 Stick to your payment policies for your business.

 Parents can forget and asking for a check occasionally is understandable.
 People are busy and can get distracted.
-If you care for someone’s children 40-50 hours a week, they SHOULD make you and your paychecks a priority!
+If you care for someone’s children 40-50 hours a week, they SHOULD make you and your fees a priority!
 Your payment policies can help with that.

 I have seen so much burnout because of this problem.
 Don’t let it happen to you.
 It’s up to you to make sure you get paid.
 If you have trouble asking for your money because it’s embarrassing, send parents a text.

 Tom Copeland says to say; “I need a check from you” so you don’t have to say give me my money.
 Maybe there is wording you can use to make it easier for you.
 Your pay should not be negotiable to parents, stick to your payment policies.
 They either pay, or they don’t have childcare.
 Check out more from Tom here.

-Get paid in advance.
+Get paid for daycare in advance

 Parents should pay for care before it is given.
 For example, you can have all of your parents pay on Friday for the following week.
 When I arrange payments, I allow each family to choose their paydays for me.

 Many providers don’t like parents paying at different times and they have everyone pay on a set day, such as Monday.
 If you want to set one day that everyone has to pay, it’s your business, put that in your payment policies.
 You are in charge of your business.
 Run it like one and you will be happier day to day.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.

 You should never allow parents to not pay when their children are absent.
 I have seen providers give a free week every year.
 I have also seen them scrape to pay their bills that week.
 If kids are sick or families go on vacation, it’s not up to you to fund that.
 They pay for the spot and there shouldn’t be any surprises.
 Payment policies are great for keeping your income consistent.

-Do your parents get them at their jobs?
+Do your parents get paid holidays at their jobs?
 I’m willing to bet most of them do.
 There’s no reason why you shouldn’t be paid for your holidays.
 New Year’s Day, Memorial Day, 4th of July, Labor Day, Thanksgiving Day and even the day after, Christmas Eve and Christmas Day are all days you should not have to take unpaid.
 You can have it in your payment policies in your contract and your parents will know ahead of time.
 Take that time for you and enjoy it.

 Many providers get paid for their vacations and I think that’s great.
 It’s a good idea.
 I want to treat people how I would want to be treated so I just don’t.
 They may have to pay another provider during my absence or any number of things.

 I know at the beginning of the year that I won’t be paid those days so I can budget ahead of time.
 It works for me.
 I put money back each week so I will have money for when I’m off.
 You need to do what works for you.

-I know it seems harsh to talk turkey about money, but being stressed out about money is the number cause for burnout in childcare and in life.
+I know it seems harsh to talk turkey about money, but being stressed out about money is the number cause of burnout in childcare and in life.
 Make your money work by setting up solid payment policies and you will make your business work.
 Most caregivers are not made for the business side.
 They are nurturers.
 You have to be both in this business or you won’t last.

 Taking care of your interests is the best way to have a long successful career.
 Be the best you you can be by taking care of these problems before they arise.
 You need to have a signed contract that lays these payment policies out for your families or you will always be chasing your tail.
 Run your business with your head and you will have plenty of energy to give your heart to the kids.